Here are a few important tips I've put together from my experience over the years to ensure that we get the best photos on your wedding day. :)

 For a morning ceremony wedding, the schedule will look a little different!
 We'll be finished with all the outdoor portraits before the ceremony, so we'll have time to do all the immediate/extended families/friends group photos after the ceremony.

-For an afternoon ceremony wedding, I recommend two portrait time slots for portraits of just you two together: before the ceremony for about an hour and a half (including the first look) and right after the ceremony around sunset for about 45 minutes.
+For an afternoon ceremony wedding, I recommend two portrait time slots for portraits of just the bride and groom together: before the ceremony for about an hour and 30 minutes (including the first look) and right after the ceremony around sunset for about 45 minutes.
 We usually never shoot for the full allotted time, but it's safe to add some cushion time in case things run late!
 The timing in the photography timeline I put together for my couples has always provided enough time in case things ran late.
 It's better to have too much time than not enough time!
 I love to bring out genuine and natural expressions from my couples and plenty of time is needed to bring out the best smiles. :) Around an hour is also needed for the wedding party photos.

 It will be really important to schedule time around sunset for a part of your bride & groom photos because that's when the light is soft and beautiful!
 For a morning ceremony wedding, we'll be finished with all the outdoor portraits before the ceremony because that's when the light will be best!

 Bring comfortable shoes to walk around in and you can change into your dressy shoes for the photos.

 Also, if you're hiring videographers, make sure to ask them how much time they'll need with the two of you during the portrait time so that we both have enough time to get all the shots!
 If possible, I would recommend not having more than 3 people on the videography team or it becomes difficult for all of us to not get in each other's shots and in each other's way.